-We have two homilies by Father Hanly for 22nd Sunday in Ordinary Time, Year B. We have a recording and transcript for each homily.
+We have two beautiful homilies by Father Hanly for 22nd Sunday in Ordinary Time, Year B: “You Gotta Have Heart!” and “From the Heart.”

 You Gotta Have Heart!

 In this moving homily for 22nd Sunday in Ordinary Time, Year B, Father Hanly helps us understand how “you gotta have heart.”

 Readings for Twenty-Second Sunday in Ordinary Time, Year B